 In July 2019, the Company entered into a five-year revolving credit agreement with PNC Bank, National Association, and other lenders, which is secured by substantially all of the Company's assets, subject to certain restrictions.
 The revolving credit agreement provides for a senior secured revolving credit facility (the "credit facility") under which the Company may borrow up to \$250,000, which may be increased to up to \$375,000, subject to obtaining additional lender commitments and certain approvals and satisfying other requirements.
 The credit facility is scheduled to mature in July 2024.
-As of December 31, 2020, the Company had \$100,000 in borrowings outstanding under the credit facility.
+As of June 30, 2020, the Company had \$100,000 in borrowings outstanding under the credit facility, which was repaid during the third quarter of fiscal 2021.